mala14/fmcm/README.md

 - Import the sql/casemgmt.sql through phpMyadmin or terminals etc.
 - Configure the database connection in src/Database.php, set your credentials.
 - After install of database login as admin:admin @your.site/Where fmcm resides/index.php
-- Go to left menu click on button "admin" and then "New user".
+- Go to left menu click on button "Add users" to create a new case management user.
 - Create a new superuser.
-Disable or delete the admin account.
+Disable or delete (@ the moment delete through your database tool) the admin account.